confidential-containers/guest-components/attestation-agent/README.md

 # Attestation Agent

 Attestation Agent (AA for short) is a service function set for attestation procedure in Confidential Containers.
-It provides kinds of service APIs that need to make requests to the Relying Party (Key Broker Service) in Confidential Containers, and performs an attestation and establishes connection between the Key Broker Client (KBC) and corresponding KBS, so as to obtain the trusted services or resources of KBS.
+It provides kinds of service APIs related to attestation.

 Current consumers of AA include: